lm-pakkanen/radio-pele-java/README.md

 # Radio Pele

 This repository contains the source code for a Discord music bot which supports playing audio from multiple different streaming sources.
 This bot was originally written with TypeScript -- this is a complete rewrite of it using Java / Spring Boot.

 # Playing songs

-Songs can be played from most streaming sources or via direct links to video- or audiofiles.
+Songs can be played from most streaming sources or via direct links to video- or audio files.
 Spotify links are supported such that the song is searched and played from YouTube.

 # Playing playlists